 Employers are required to send you your W-2 by January 31st of the year after which you worked for them.

 Employers are required to send you a 1099 by January 31st of the year after you worked for them.
 However, unlike a W-2, you don’t need a Form 1099 to file your return.
 You can report your income from your contract jobs by yourself.
-The only 1099 form you need to ask for if you don’t receive it is a 1099-R. This is why it is especially important to keep your own earnings and expenses records.
-You can also pay quarterly estimated taxes to decrease the amount of tax you will owe at tax time.
-Read more on paying estimated quarterly payments here.
+This is why it is especially important to keep your own earnings and expenses records.
+The only 1099 form you need to ask for if you don’t receive it is a 1099-R.

 What is the difference between a W-2 employee and a 1099 worker?